bramyeni/openvpn/README.md

 # openvpn
 Create a site to site VPN using openvpn

-# Script
+# Docker File
-script can be found here https://github.com/bramyeni/bramscripts/blob/main/microsoft/setup-k8sfull.sh
+Dockerfile can be found in https://github.com/bramyeni/bramscripts/blob/main/microsoft/openvpn/Dockerfile-openvpn

 # Create a docker image from this Dockerfile
 ## Pre-requisites